Masoumeh Ebtekar: Academic career

-Claims of scientific misconduct
+Accusations of scientific misconduct

 On 7 October 2008, eTBLAST, a text similarity search engine on MEDLINE database, noted that 85% of a review paper published by Masoumeh Ebtekar came from several previously published articles.
 The review paper, on cytokines and air pollution, was published in 2006 in the Iran Journal of Allergy Asthma Immunology (IJAAI) 5 47-56:2006.
 A couple weeks after the eTBLAST report, Nature covered the story, quoting one of the authors of original papers, (Ian Mudway, a toxicologist at the King's College London) as saying, "the article is a veritable patchwork of other people's work, word for word, grammatical error for grammatical error."
 Nature also stated that Ebtekar had not replied to its emails.
 In response, the editor-in-chief of the IJAAI issued a statement saying: "We regret for this duplication that appeared in the journal.
 We are working with the editors of the JACI journal [the Journal of Allergy and Clinical Immunology, a scholarly periodical that published three of the papers from which Ebtekar had copied] to find the best solution in this regard."
 In December 2008 Ebtekar's article was retracted.

 The issue received some political and public attention in Iran.
 Ebtekar issued a statement admitting she had made a mistake and apologizing for it, but including a list of complaints such as eTBLAST's failure to inform her of their finding in advance, the fact that the article was a review article she was invited to write for the Journal, and that more than 76 references were given in the text.

 President of the 12th International Congress of Immunology

 In 2013 Ebtekar was elected as the President of the 12th International Congress of Immunology.
-The Congress was held on April 29, 2014.
-Ebtekar spoke in the opening ceremony and introduced Rolf Zinkernagel, the Nobel Laureate for Medicine, as the guest of honour.
+The Congress was held on 29 April 2014.
+Ebtekar spoke in the opening ceremony and introduced Swiss immunologist Rolf Zinkernagel, the Nobel Laureate for Medicine, as the guest of honour.

-Social and political career
+Political career

+Journalism and NGOs

 In 1981, Ebtekar became the editor-in-chief of the English daily newspaper Kayhan International, selected by Khatami who was then the representative of Ayatollah Khomeini in Kayhan Institute.
 She served in the newspaper until 1983.
 In 1991 she co-founded the Institute for Women's Studies and Research.
 Since 1992, she has been the license holder and managing director of the journal Farzaneh Journal for Women's Studies and Research.
 Ebtekar was appointed as the Head of Women's NGO Coordinating Office and Vice Head of the National Committee to the Fourth World Conference on Women in Beijing in 1995.
 Later, she was elected as the President of the Network of Women's NGOs in Iran.

-Early activism and role in the Hostage Crisis
+Ebtekar co-founded the Center for Peace and Environment in 2005, a non-governmental organization devoted to the protection of the environment.